riotu-lab/ROSNavBench/README.md

 ## Prerequisites

-Before using the ROS2 Benchmarking Tool, make sure you have the following prerequisites in place:
+Before using the ROS2 ROSNavBench, make sure you have the following prerequisites in place:

 - **ROS2 Installation**: Ensure you have ROS2 `Humble` installed on your system.
-This forms the foundation for running the Benchmarking Tool.
+This forms the foundation for running the ROSNavBench.

-- **Python Libraries**: Install the following Python libraries to enable the functionality of the Benchmarking Tool:
+- **Python Libraries**: Install the following Python libraries to enable the functionality of the ROSNavBench:

   - **Csv**: Used for handling CSV file formats.
   - **Reportlab**: Required for generating PDF reports.